DrHazemAli/image-studio/docs/legacy/roadmap.md

 ---

-**Note**: This roadmap reflects the actual current state of Image Studio and realistic development plans based on existing implementation.
+**Note**: This roadmap reflects the actual current state of AI Image Studio and realistic development plans based on existing implementation.
 All dates and timelines are based on actual progress and current development status.

 For the latest updates, follow our [GitHub repository](https://github.com/DrHazemAli/image-studio) and join our [Discussions](https://github.com/DrHazemAli/image-studio/discussions) for community input.